InShape Prevention Plus Wellness

 Training and Technical Assistance

 Attending a best practices training workshop or webinar is required prior to implementing the InShape program.
 Training workshops/webinars provide interventionists/teachers with critical information and suggestions on how to successfully implement and evaluate the program, as well as how to adapt program materials to specific settings and populations.
-Training workshops are approximately four hours in length, while webinars are about two hours plus two hours of assigned practice implementing InShape.
-Upon completing the workshop or webinar training, participants are required to take and pass a brief online exam.
-Each InShape program includes 30-day implementation support.
-Program users can call or email about any problems or questions they may have during this period.
+Instructor/implementer training workshops are approximately four hours in length, while webinars are about two hours plus two hours of assigned practice implementing InShape.
+Upon completing the workshop or webinar training, participants are required to take and pass a brief exam.
+Each InShape program includes implementation support.
+Program users can call or email about any problems or questions they may have during their program implementation.
 Assistance and recommendations will be provided upon request to users regarding how to best implement and evaluate InShape for maximum success and cost-effectiveness.

 NOTE: Webinar training was not used in the evaluations which certified InShape and has thus not been certified by Blueprints.